lisachukwu/Credit-Card-Fraud-Detection/README.md

 - A deployable credit risk scoring model.
 - Comprehensive analysis demonstrating the ability to tackle real-world fintech problems.
 - Detailed documentation and insightful reports for stakeholders or potential employers.

-By following this detailed plan, you'll be well-prepared to develop a robust and reliable Credit Risk Scoring System.